Healthy Weather

 The Science behind the App

-This page documents how the app calculates the vitamin D part of its numbers, what science backs each step, and how accurate the results are.
+This page documents how the app calculates the vitamin D₃ part of its numbers, what science backs each step, and how accurate the results are.
 The goal is full transparency.

 Where the data comes from

-The UV Index (UVI) returned by Open-Meteo is itself a model output, computed from total column ozone, cloud cover, aerosols, and solar position.
+The UV Index (UVI) provided by Apple Weather is itself a model output, computed from total column ozone, cloud cover, aerosols, and solar position.
 It represents the erythemal (sunburn-weighted) UV irradiance at the surface.
+Apple provides it at hourly resolution; the app interpolates it to the 15-minute grid used throughout.
+We validated this interpolation against native 15-minute reference data across 11 locations and 4 weeks of mixed sky conditions: it changes the daily vitamin-D integral by about 1.5% in the median — well inside the model’s overall accuracy bounds below.

-Solar altitude — the sun’s angle above the horizon at your location — is computed from your coordinates and the current time using the NREL Solar Position Algorithm.
+Solar altitude — the sun’s angle above the horizon at your location — is computed on-device from your coordinates and the current time using the standard NOAA solar position equations (verified against the NREL Solar Position Algorithm to within 0.01°).

-Step 1: From UVI to vitamin D potential (VDI)
+Step 1: From UVI to vitamin D₃ potential (VDI)

-UVI is weighted across the UVA and UVB spectrum, but vitamin D synthesis only responds to UVB (280–315 nm).
+UVI is weighted across the UVA and UVB spectrum, but vitamin D₃ synthesis only responds to UVB (280–315 nm).
 UVB is absorbed by stratospheric ozone far more strongly than UVA, and the path through ozone gets longer when the sun is low in the sky (the air mass is greater).
-So at low sun angles, UVI overestimates the vitamin-D-relevant UV reaching your skin.
+So at low sun angles, UVI overestimates the vitamin-D₃-relevant UV reaching your skin.

 air_mass = 1 / sin(solar_altitude)